SEMICeu/SDG-search-service-model/README.md

  * A concrete example
  * The model itself in visual
  * The technical specification (including the explanation of the business case in the first section)
- * The SDGR analysis for creating this model (To be added)
+ * The SDGR analysis for creating this model
- * The classification proposition (To be added)
+ * The classification proposition

 The context and goals of this action, the role of ISA² and the Catalogue of Services and the contact details can be found here:   https://github.com/catalogue-of-services-isa/SDG-model/wiki/SDG-model-Home-Page